Politburo of the Communist Party of the Soviet Union

+The Political Bureau of the Central Committee of the Communist Party of the Soviet Union, abbreviated as Politburo, was the de facto highest executive authority in the Communist Party of the Soviet Union (CPSU).
+While elected by and formally accountable to the Central Committee, in practice the Politburo operated as the ruling body of Soviet Russia and the Soviet Union from its creation in 1919 until the party's dissolution in 1991.
+Full members and candidate (non-voting) members held among the most powerful positions in the Soviet hierarchy, often overlapping with top state roles.
+Its duties, typically carried out at weekly meetings, included formulating state policy, issuing directives, and ratifying appointments.

+The Politburo was originally established as a small group of senior Bolsheviks shortly before the October Revolution of 1917, and was re-established in 1919 to decide on urgent matters during the Russian Civil War.
+It operated on the principles of democratic centralism, though in practice it increasingly centralized power in the hands of a few.
+Under Joseph Stalin, the party's General Secretary from 1922 to 1952, the Politburo evolved into an instrument of personal dictatorship.
+His domination of the body was such that its sessions were often perfunctory, and during the Great Purge from 1936 to 1938, even Politburo members were not immune to persecution.
+The body was renamed the Presidium between 1952 and 1966.
+After Stalin's death in 1953, the Politburo's authority became more collective under leaders Nikita Khrushchev and Leonid Brezhnev.
+During the Brezhnev era from 1964 to 1982, the Politburo grew in size and became increasingly bureaucratic in character.
+As General Secretary from 1985, Mikhail Gorbachev attempted to reform the Politburo's functions during perestroika, shifting power away from party structures and toward state institutions.
+The Politburo was officially disbanded upon the banning of the CPSU in late 1991.

 History

 Background

-On August 18, 1917, the top Bolshevik leader, Vladimir Lenin, set up a political bureau—known first as Narrow composition, and after October 23, 1917, as Political bureau—specifically to direct the October Revolution, with only seven members (Lenin, Leon Trotsky, Grigory Zinoviev, Lev Kamenev, Joseph Stalin, Grigori Sokolnikov, and Andrei Bubnov), but this precursor did not outlast the event; the Central Committee continued with the political functions.
+On 18 August 1917, the top Bolshevik leader, Vladimir Lenin, set up a political bureau—known first as Narrow Composition, and after 23 October 1917, as Political Bureau—specifically to direct the October Revolution, with only seven members (Lenin, Leon Trotsky, Grigory Zinoviev, Lev Kamenev, Grigori Sokolnikov, Joseph Stalin, and Andrei Bubnov), but this precursor did not outlast the event; the Central Committee continued with the political functions.
 However, due to practical reasons, usually fewer than half of the members attended the regular Central Committee meetings during this time, even though they decided all key questions.

 The 8th Party Congress in 1919 formalized this reality and re-established what would later on become the true center of political power in the Soviet Union.
 It ordered the Central Committee to appoint a five-member Politburo to decide on questions too urgent to await full Central Committee deliberation.
 The original members of the Politburo were Lenin, Trotsky, Stalin, Kamenev, and Nikolai Krestinsky.